RoskiDeluge/paseo-sdk/README.md

 Paseo is grounded in the belief that digital systems should not require premature commitment to AI-native workflows.
 Instead, the priority is to represent entities—human or non-human—in ways that preserve continuity, autonomy, and potential for growth.
 Inspired by Marvin Minsky's "Society of Mind," Paseo pods can form networks of co-operating intelligences, but begin simply as containers for structured memory and interaction.

-Pods can live temporarily or persist indefinitely, accumulate experience, reflect decisions, or wait silently until needed.
+Actors can live temporarily or persist indefinitely, accumulate experience, reflect decisions, or wait silently until needed.

 ---